prelert/engine-java/README.md

 Running the Example
 ~~~~~~~~~~~~~~~~~~~
-Run the example from Maven using this command:
+Run the example from Maven using this command, within the prelert-engine-api-client directory:

     mvn exec:java -Dexec.mainClass="com.prelert.rs.examples.Farequote" -Dexec.args="/path/to/farequote.csv http://localhost:8080/engine/v2"